JulianeGampe/greedy-gremlin/README.md

 - __Input Validation and Error checking__

-  - Player can only enter the suggested commands.
+  - The player can only enter the suggested commands.
     - Possible command choices will be shown in the terminal.
     ![Command choice example](documentation/screenshots/nextroundexit.png)
     ![Command choice example](documentation/screenshots/envelopechoice.png)